 - In a large Dutch oven or stock pot, heat oil over medium-high heat until shimmering.
-Add garlic and cook until garlic has turned golden, but not scorched, about 5 minutes.
-Remove garlic and discard.
+Add garlic and cook until garlic begins to turn golden, but not scorched, about 1-2 minutes.

-- Stir in capers, anchovy fillets, tomatoes, and chile.
-Heat to boiling, reduce heat, and simmer uncovered until slightly thickened, about 20 minutes.
-Stir in olives and keep warm.
+- Stir in capers, anchovy fillets, olives, tomatoes, and crushed red pepper (I like 1 teaspoon).
+Heat to boiling, reduce heat, and simmer uncovered until slightly thickened, about 30-40 minutes.

 - Meanwhile, bring 4 quarts water and 1 tablespoon salt to boil.
 Add spaghetti and cook until al dente, about 9 to 10 minutes.
 Drain well and add to sauce mixture, tossing pasta until evenly coated.